 No not at all.
 I worked for the Home Office.
 Of course people usually make the sign of the cross when they hear that word.
 I was responsible for the passport office and I was responsible for Tony Blair’s identity card scheme.
 We issued 50,000 and then we ran out of time before the next election came and it was all over.

-Is it like my photo card to the World Trade Centre?
+Is it like my photo card to the World Trade Center?

 The EU referendum has been deeply divisive and remains the principal fault line in British politics right now.
 The EU was a nice comfort blanket over all of those divisions.
-Of course we all know the EU is inefficient and over ambitious but for all its many faults its allowed us to compromise our way around issues such as Northern Ireland.
+Of course we all know the EU is inefficient and overambitious but for all its many faults it has allowed us to compromise our way around issues such as Northern Ireland.
 These are now exposed to the cold air and we just have to hope it can’t be as bad as it could be—nobody, after all, voted to get poorer.

 What’s your view on the second Scottish referendum?